chrisarusso/chris-savas-staging/_posts/2015-07-01-advanced-git-commands.md

 summary: A few quick git examples and use-cases , round #1
 ---

+Much like my compost, and my git, we keep it local.
+--everything-is-local
 Holy git you can do a lot with this tool.

 You're familiar, you use it, but want to use it better.